Are you wondering how to get followers on Twitter without having to follow a bunch of other accounts, buy followers, or spend tons of money on ads?

-But beyond the profile photo, there’s the ‘Bio.’
+Beyond the profile photo, there’s the ‘Bio.’

-This is the area of your Twitter profile where you provide a little — just 160 characters in total — information about your brand or business.
+This is the area of your Twitter profile where you provide a little—just 160 characters in total—information about your brand or business.

-But there’s another reason why your bio is important: it’s searchable.
+There’s another reason why your bio is important: it’s searchable.

 Of course, you’ll want to include all the essential info, such as your website, location, and possibly a phone number.

 You’ll want to include keywords that are relevant to your brand or company in your bio.

 PlayStation does this well.